 Hardware and Software Requirements

 Like I mentioned above, you’ll have to find your own web hosting when you begin with Magento.
 To run Magento 2.0 you’ll also need to check to see if you meet these specifications.
-Or, you can click here for the system requirements for versions 1.9 and below.
+Or, if you’re using version 1.9 or below, take a look at these system requirements.

 Ease of Use